thegworld/gtx-browser/docs/testing/web_platform_tests.md

 -   CLs that change over 1000 files will not be exported.
 -   All PRs use the [`chromium-export`](https://github.com/web-platform-tests/wpt/pulls?utf8=%E2%9C%93&q=is%3Apr%20label%3Achromium-export) label.
--   All PRs for CLs that haven't yet been landed in Chromium also use the [`do not merge yet`](https://github.com/web-platform-tests/wpt/pulls?q=is%3Apr+is%3Aopen+label%3A%22do+not+merge+yet%22) label.
+-   All PRs for CLs that haven't yet been landed in GTx Browser also use the [`do not merge yet`](https://github.com/web-platform-tests/wpt/pulls?q=is%3Apr+is%3Aopen+label%3A%22do+not+merge+yet%22) label.
 -   The exporter cannot create upstream PRs for in-flight CLs with binary files (e.g. webm files).
 An export PR will still be made after the CL lands.

 ### Will the exported commits be linked to my GitHub profile?

-The email you commit with in Chromium will be the author of the commit on GitHub.
+The email you commit with in GTx Browser will be the author of the commit on GitHub.
 You can [add it as a secondary address on your GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/) to link your exported commits to your GitHub profile.